etherealxx/batchlinks-webui/README.md

 source gradiovenv/bin/activate; \
 python3 $HOME/Downloads/stable-diffusion-webui/extensions/batchlinks-webui/scripts/batchlinks-downloader.py
 ```

 ### Local Installation Support

-This extension was tested to work on Windows 11 at one point, but haven't really ben updated yet since.
-My main focus is for colab use.
+This extension was tested to work on Windows 11.
+But ultimately, the number one priority for me is colab use, so there's might be bugs on Windows 11 one.
 Maybe also works on Debian-based linux (but you better inspect the source code first).
-On Windows, this extension will install [MEGAcmd](https://github.com/meganz/MEGAcmd) for MEGA file download.
+On Windows, this extension will install [MEGAcmd](https://github.com/meganz/MEGAcmd) for MEGA file download, [wget-windows](https://github.com/webfolderio/wget-windows) for download using `wget`, [aria2-static-builds](https://github.com/q3aql/aria2-static-builds) for download using `aria2`, [7zr and 7z](https://www.7-zip.org) for extracting `aria2` installation, and for `@extract` command.
-MacOS is not supported.
+MacOS is just partially supported.

+### Debug Mode (Developer only)

+By manually switching `globaldebug = False` to `True` on the source code, or using `--debug` argument when running the sdless mode, the Debug Mode will be activated.
+It shows every `print` calls i use to track variables.
+It will also tracks every files on the models (etc.) paths into a `snapshot.txt` file (if there isn't one).

+There are some batchlinks syntax features that only available on debug mode (putting it on the textbox and click `Download All!`):

+`@debugresetdownload` - This command will check every model (etc.) directory, and remove every file that isn't on `snapshot.txt`.
+Useful for me to removes file quickly when testing. **Be careful using this on your local installation.**

+`@debugresetdownload` - This command is (supposed to) download a single link with every method available (gdown, curl, wget, aria2), but now i rarely use this command, and haven't updated since.
+Might be buggy.

-## Latest release: v2.2.0
+## Latest release: v3.0.0

-### Release v2.2.0
+### Release v3.0.0
+- Added `@extract` syntax
+- (Almost) Full Windows support
-- Auto-download config file if available when downloading from CivitAI(SD 2.0+)
+- Auto-download config file if available when downloading from CivitAI (SD 2.0+)
 - Auto-renaming for downloading ckpt/safetensors and pruned model from CivitAI using direct link method
-- CivitAI direct link now use curl to get the filename, and use the chosen download method to download.
+- CivitAI direct link now use `curl` to get the filename, and use the chosen download method (from the four) to download.
 Huge download speed boost. `requests` is no longer needed.
-- Supports download from anonfiles
-- Supports download from Google Drive
+- Supports download from Anonfiles, Dropbox, Google Drive, Mediafire, Pixeldrain
-- Supports download from Mediafire
+- Supports download from Github (raw and release files)
-- Supports download from Pixeldrain
+- Supports for custom hashtags with `@new` syntax
 - Supports for SDless mode (read more [here](https://github.com/etherealxx/batchlinks-webui#sdless-mode))
+- UI overhaul:
+  - Now there's a table that shows where does the hashtags points into
+  - Option to stretch the UI, if your monitor is small, or using colab on mobile
+  - Option to hide help text
+  - Option to choose preferred CivitAI models.
+This will works if you download the model via model page link (https://civitai.com/models/)
+  - Upload txt now use a little button instead of covering half of the screen

 Fixes:
+- CivitAI `model page link` no longer randomly download the first model on the json list.
+- Most of Windows bugs
+- Renaming problem when using CivitAI model page link method
 - Warning message when CivitAI download isn't possible (server down)

+_

 #### Release v2.1.1
 - Partial Windows support is back